 The files accepted will be evaluated by a selection committee under the responsibility of the Ministère, based on the following criteria:

-- the relevance and quality of the project;
+- Relevance and quality of the project presented;

-- The application for financial assistance must contain clear, concise and complete information.
+- The application for financial assistance must contain clear, complete and verified information.

 Relevance and quality of the project